 Cost Expectations

 Not to be confused with gratuitous insurance, disability insurance costs money.
-However, you’ll find it quite a bit cheaper than losing all of your income, on average.
+However, you’ll find it quite a bit cheaper than losing all of your income, on average.- A common guideline suggests giving between one and three percent of your annual income.

 - Younger, healthier applicants lock in lower rates.